ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 def blockHead( im, startx, starty, endx, endy ):

 im is the image to modify, startx and starty represent the x and y coordinates of the upper left corner of the box to paint black and endx and endy represent the x and y coordinates of the lower right corner of the image to paint black.
 Your function will not return anything.
-For reasons we will discuss in the next week or two, the image will be modified even after the function returns!
+For reasons we will discuss in lecture, the image will be modified even after the function returns!

 You might notice that blockHead is in fact not specific to blocking the head in the stone bear image, but rather will block any rectangle in any image, according to the parameters passed in.
 For the rest of this lab, we'll ask you to use nested loops and the putpixel method, so feel free to try this here.
 Don't forget you can access the [documentation for the Image module](http://pillow.readthedocs.io/en/3.1.x/reference/Image.html)